uv1000/P2/writeup_P2_Ulrich_voll.md

 Merely daisy-chaining the above steps yields a just about acceptable result on the simplest video (project_video), and totally fails on the challenge videos.

 To overcome these shortcomings, I introduced a "memory"-class as suggested.
 I made the following adapations.
-The overall structure of the code is not satisfactory in my eyes, but it does the trick.
+The overall structure of the code is not satisfactory in my eyes, but it somewhat does the trick.
 See discussion of shortcomings below.

 - I instantiated two (global?!)
 Objects of self-defined class Line().  ( Class Line() is more a struct than a class really, as there are not methods, presently).
-I copied it and it (presently) has far more properties than I (presently) am making use of.
+I am using far less properties as in the example suggested.

 -  I provided a second function for computing lane-line coefficients from prior, along the lines of the respective quizz in the classroom.
 There are now two functions  find_lane_pixels_from_scratch(binary_warped) and  find_lane_pixels_using_prev(binary_warped).
+I decide upon which one to use upon a confidence value of the newly computed lane-line parameters.

 - The latter function reads out and uses the (valid! whenever this function ist called) values of the polynomial coefficients stored in the property .best_fit of the respective "memory"-class.